kubeshark/docs/src/pages/en/redaction.md

 kubeshark tap catalo -r "redact this pattern" -r "and also this (.*) pattern"
 ```

-## Configure your Mizu Config File
+## Configure your Kubeshark Config File

 ### Changing the default list of keywords

 To remove or add keywords to the default list of redacted keywords,
-change the file and build the Mizu CLI with the altered file.
+change the file and build the Kubeshark CLI with the altered file.

 The variable `personallyIdentifiableDataFields` is defined
 in [this file](https://github.com/kubeshark/kubeshark/blob/main/tap/extensions/http/sensitive_data_cleaner.go)